saplaysroblox/SAPRVPS/DOCKER-FIX-README.md

 - Updated Dockerfile to install production dependencies in container
 - Separated build dependencies from runtime dependencies

+### 5. nanoid ES Module Compatibility
+**Problem**: nanoid v5+ is ES-only and can't be required() in CommonJS **Solution**:
+- Downgraded nanoid to v3.3.7 which supports CommonJS
+- Added fallback ID generator in case nanoid fails to load
+- Maintained compatibility with existing file naming system

 ## Updated Files

 1. **Dockerfile.standalone**: